-A 3PL makes it possible to have your products safely stored in a 3pl warehouse and you won’t have to worry about having the warehouse space.
-The products will be within easy reach of the fulfillment center to pull for shipment from the warehouse whenever they need them.
+A 3PL makes it possible to have your products safely stored in a 3PL warehouse, rather than using your garage to store physical product and packing materials.
+The products will be within easy reach at the fulfillment center to pull whenever they are needed.
 This speeds up the time it will take your products to reach your customers, which makes for happy, satisfied buyers.

 No Packing and Shipping Hassles

-Using fulfillment distribution centers takes away your packing and shipping cares and worries.
-Put the responsibility in someone else’s capable hands and rest easy knowing your products will be packed and shipped quickly and efficiently once pulled from the warehouse.
+Using fulfillment distribution centers takes away your shipping and packing worries.
+Put the responsibility in someone else’s capable hands and rest easy knowing your products will be packed and shipped quickly and efficiently.
 Plus, you may not have to pay a la carte shipping costs as you would with other methods.

 Spend Your Time Building Your Business

-When you use a 3PL provider, you’re handing off a large amount of your daily business duties to another company to fulfill for you.
-This gives you extra time to work on building your business and drawing in new customers while keeping current customers engaged and coming back for more.
+When you use a 3PL provider, you’re handing off a large number of your daily business duties to another company to fulfill for you.
+This gives you extra time to work on building your business and drawing in new customers while meeting current customer expectations.

 When you delegate duties to a 3PL provider, you can focus on marketing duties, new product purchases, industry news, and customer service.